Loading Events

 In conjunction with the WASP-HS conference AI for Humanity and Society 2023, WASP-HS arranges workshops with the intention to foster discussion and exchange ideas.
 Each workshop is a place for conference attendees with shared interests to meet to develop focused discussions; they are also an opportunity to find people who care about the same issues, questions, and research agendas as you and your research group.

-Please note that in order to participate in this workshop you must also register for the conference via the event page.
+Please note that in order to participate in a workshop you must also register for the conference via the event page.

 Keynotes